jerryp-hfut/DerainUNet-MS/README.md

 ## 🧠 Overview

-**DerainUNet-MS** is a deep learning model designed to remove raindrops from images.
-It is based on the U-Net architecture and implemented using [MindSpore](https://www.mindspore.cn/), a unified AI framework by Huawei.
+**DerainUNet-MS** is a deep learning model used to remove raindrops from images.
+It is based on the U-Net architecture and implemented using [MindSpore](https://www.mindspore.cn/), a unified AI framework by **Huawei**.

 ---